notionparallax/blog/_posts/2017-08-20-future-story.md

 This isn't a finished piece of work.
 I'm going to keep coming back to this over time to revise it as I change how I think about things.
 I thought that I ought to practice what I preach and 1) get it into source control, and 2) work in public.

+I wrote this in the first few months of 2016.
+There's still a lot left to do, e.g. things like actually working out if there's a plot, let alone writing the chapters or rewriting them.

 # The point of this

 ### For me